-Mentally exhausted from the day's work, Elliot continued on to his room and locked the door behind him.
-Still plagued by concerns regarding the project, Elliot collapsed onto the bed and closed his eyes.
+Elliot continued on to his room and locked the door behind him, mentally exhausted from the day's work.
+Still plagued by concerns regarding the project, he collapsed onto the bed and closed his eyes.

-Maybe I just need a good night's sleep, he told himself, hoping to feel better in the morning.
+Maybe I just need a good night's sleep, Elliot told himself, hoping to feel better in the morning.